-Patriot Prayer no stranger to violent Northwest protests
+Patriot Prayer no stranger to protests in Northwest

 In a video that was live-streamed on Facebook last summer after he was released on bail, Gibson urged his supporters to “show up one hundred-fold” at a rally scheduled for the following day in Portland that was organized by the Proud Boys — a group that’s been designated as a hate group by the Southern Poverty Law Center — and other right-wing groups such as the Three Percenters and the American Guard.

-Gibson told AP he was again present late Saturday in Portland when a caravan of about 600 Trump supporters drove through the city, sparking clashes in the streets with Black Lives Matter demonstrators.
+Gibson told the AP he was again present late Saturday in Portland when a caravan of about 600 Trump supporters drove through the city, sparking clashes in the streets with Black Lives Matter demonstrators.

 Gibson did not appear to have a part in organizing the caravan, however.
 In a video on Twitter, organizer Alex Kyzik said before the rally that those who attended should not openly carry their weapons.